 Physicians practicing Global Emergency Medicine (GEM) have a goal to improve worldwide health.
-The specialty allows them to work in a multitude of settings and clinical environments, something that no other specialty can do.
-Many emergency physicians specifically choose the specialty due to their desire to work internationally in low- and middle-income countries but realize that skills beyond clinical practice in an American Emergency Department are needed to become an expert in global medicine.
+A fellowship in Global Emergency Medicine trains emergency physicians to work in a multitude of settings and clinical environments around the world.
+Many emergency physicians specifically choose the specialty due to their desire to work internationally in low- and middle-income countries but realize that skills beyond clinical practice in a U.S. Emergency Department are needed to become an expert in Global Emergency Medicine.

-- UF’s contacts with emergency departments in other countries which is comprehensive on multiple levels—clinical, quality improvement, research and research capacity development.
+- UF’s contacts with hospitals and health systems in other countries which are comprehensive on multiple levels—clinical, quality improvement, research and research capacity development.

-- A strong focus on training of research and scholarship ability specifically in the areas of global health
+- A strong focus on training in research and scholarship, specifically in the area of global health

 - Developing specific local capacity through special projects such as ultrasound development and prehospital care systems